mbreese/featherdb/README.md

 # Getting started

-1 .Download the code via SVN from the above url
+1. Download the code via SVN from the above url
 2. Run "ant run".
   This starts the server with the default configuration:
     * Port: 8889